 The Amazon Rainforest is the largest in the world and has vital links between global warming and our survival.
 This rainforest covers more than two million miles of forest land and stretches across nine South American countries.
 A big portion of its area is found in the Brazil region.
 It is a beautiful place – full of lush green forests and mighty rivers.
-While the Amazon rainforest is known for its physical attributes, a lot of people don’t know the countless benefits it provides not just to the indigenous people living near the rainforest but across all nations and countries in the world.
+While the Amazon rainforest is known for its physical attributes, a lot of people don’t know the importance of the Amazon Rainforest and what it provides not just to the indigenous people living near the rainforest but across all nations and countries in the world.

 Here are some facts about the Amazon Rainforest.

-The Amazon Basin has the highest rainfall rate in the world making it sustainable to provide water to every region in the forests.
+- The Basin has the highest rainfall rate in the world making it sustainable to provide water to every region in the forests.

-The Amazon influences rainfall patterns in the countries near it and even to the United States of America.
+- The Amazon influences rainfall patterns in the countries near it and even in the United States of America.

 What are the threats that the Amazon forest is facing recently?